 Storm windows are a type of window that is created from a single paned existing window by simply putting a piece of glass between the inner and outer parts of the existing window.

-Cost, durability and effectiveness of this type of window depend on the materials used to create the window.
+The cost, durability, and effectiveness of this type of window depend on the materials used to create the window.
 The least expensive is made of plastic.
-However, compared to glass, windows made of this material can be easily scratched and does not last long.
-Those made of laminated glass and polycarbonate plastic is sturdy and more resistant to cuts or breaks.
-They provide more protection from storm and even intruders.
+However, compared to glass, windows made of this material can be easily scratched and do not last long.
+Those made of laminated glass and polycarbonate plastic are sturdy and more resistant to cuts or breaks.
+They provide more protection from storms and even intruders.

-In choosing a good storm window, the criteria should be effectiveness, energy efficiency and comfort.
-Durability of hardware as well as high qualities of frames is important attributes of these windows.
+In choosing a good storm window, the criteria should be effectiveness, energy efficiency, and comfort.
+The durability of hardware as well as high qualities of frames is important attributes of these windows.
 Here are some of the notable brands of storm windows:

-Gorell 1000 Series – This product line uses frames from commercial grade sturdy aluminum.
-It comes in various window styles like picture, double-hung and sliders and fashionable colors of brown, almond and white.
+Gorell 1000 Series – This product line uses frames from commercial-grade sturdy aluminum.
+It comes in various window styles like pictures, double-hung and sliders, and fashionable colors of brown, almond, and white.
 It offers a choice of obscure glass for those who prefer more privacy.
 Its designs and style choices match most of the look of the original windows so that blending is made more convenient.
 Most of the windows in this series pass the EnergyStar ratings.

-Kaufmann Storm Windows – these are of the exterior mounted type of windows.
+Kaufmann Storm Windows – these are exterior-mounted types of windows.
 They use T-5 aluminum frames that need less or no maintenance at all.
-They are made of glass with Low-E metallic coat that helps improve energy efficiency and minimize the negative effects of UV to the interior’s finish.
-Available in slider, single hung and double-hung styles, these windows come in various colors like red, white, green, bronze and black.
+They are made of glass with Low-E metallic coat that helps improve energy efficiency and minimize the negative effects of UV on the interior’s finish.
+Available in slider, single-hung, and double-hung styles, these windows come in various colors like red, white, green, bronze, and black.

 Larson Gold Series – considered the premium series of the company, these are externally mounted and cover the entire existing window.
-They use frames made of intensely tempered T-6 aluminum that make them strong and durable.
-All have sash that are weather-stripped on both sides for an increase thermal efficiency and protection from a draft.
-They come in five different models with the following colors: almond, white, sandstone, and earth tone brown.
+They use frames made of intensely tempered T-6 aluminum that makes them strong and durable.
+All have a sash that is weather-stripped on both sides for increased thermal efficiency and protection from a draft.
+They come in five different models with the following colors: almond, white, sandstone, and earth-tone brown.